odonnell-anthony/katalon-automation-practice/README.md

 * Expand the Katalon option and click on Git
 * Tick the checkbox to Enable Git Integration
 * Click Apply followed by OK to close Katalon Studio preferences
-* The git icon on the ribbon second from the right is now active
+* The git icon on the main window ribbon second from the right is now active

     ![Git icon on ribbon](http://tinyimg.io/i/sENbJOf.png)